-If you are aware of any of these COVID-19 fraud schemes, for example, the Department of Justice may be interested in speaking with you:
+If you are aware of any of the following COVID-19 fraud schemes, for example, the Department of Justice may be interested in speaking with you:

 - Providers using the money for medically unnecessary services or unreasonable services

 - Providers using the money for worthless services, meaning services that were substandard, dangerous, or which caused or could have caused harm or death to patients

 - Providers using the money for expenses or lost revenues that are not attributable to coronavirus

 - Providers using the money to pay for services for which they were already reimbursed

 - Providers using the money to offer illegal inducements to others to use their services, meaning the money was used to pay kickbacks